shulkme/runow-docs/en/guide/getting-started.md

-# 开始
+# Getting Started

-## 创建第一个Runow项目
+## Scaffolding Your First Runow Project

-::: tip 兼容性注意
+::: tip Compatibility Note
-Runow 需要 Node.js 版本 18+ 或 20+。然而，有些模板需要依赖更高的 Node 版本才能正常运行，当你的包管理器发出警告时，请注意升级你的 Node 版本。
+Runow requires [Node.js](https://nodejs.org/en/) version 18+ or 20+.
+However, some templates require a higher Node.js version to work, please upgrade if your package manager warns about it.
 :::

 ::: code-group